What is it 1-3-1 No Trap Zone?

 1. Confusion– This is not a defense seen very often.
 If a team runs a 1-3-1, it is usually aggressive and trapping.
 By doing the unexpected and not trapping, it could lead to the offense being confused.
 This confusion can lead to bad shots and bad passes.
 Bad shots and passes should give the defense the ability to get out in transition and potentially get good easy shots on offense.

 3. Hide bad players or players in foul trouble– This defense is good if a player is a bad defender.
-They can learn positioning without every really having to guard.
+They can learn positioning without ever really having to guard a single offensive player.
 So bad defensive players can be hidden in this defense.
 The ability of the offense to exploit the bad defensive player is greatly reduced.
 Likewise if your team is not very deep then this defense can be used if some of the main players start to get into foul trouble.
+By being a passive defense, the chances for fouls are greatly reduced.

 Disadvantages of a 1-3-1 No Trapping Zone